adelinetr/adelinetr/README.md

 ## Hi there 👋

-I'm Adelina (or Adaline) from Estonia.
-Currently I live in Lithuania and do front-end developemnt along with web-design.
+I'm Adelina, I do front-end development alongside with web-design.
-- I really enjoy implementing designs and include a pleasant intuitive user experience.
+- I implement visually appealing designs and create a pleasant intuitive user experience.
-- I also enjoy working with React.js framework, however currently I'm also upgrading my skills by learning about React and Redux in-depth through several courses and my own research to fill up certain knowledge gaps:)
+- Working mainly with React.js framework, however currently I'm also upgrading my skills by learning about React and Redux in-depth :)

+⚡Currently working on 'Ceramics Club' Website with implementation of the product shop, various options of the courses and user authentication.

+⚡Last project 'PetShelter' website is available on Netlify.
+Implemented Cat & Dog APIs with search functionality and lazy loading.